 Personal Approach and Philosophy

 Unconditional acceptance, compassion, authenticity, and guidance — all serve as a basis for my approach as a psychologist.
-I recognize that no one wants to be pathologized or reduced to a diagnosis.
-It is my commitment to my clients that I recognize each person as a unique human being with his or her own gifts as well as struggles.
+It is my commitment to my clients that I recognize each of my clients as a unique human being with his or her own gifts as well as struggles.
 Because of this, I do not practice a “one size fits all” approach to psychotherapy.
 Depending on your own individual issues and needs, I assess what combination of psychotherapuetic tools would best benefit you.
 Some of these tools may include humanistic, cognitive-behavioral, gestalt, somatic, EMDR, emotionally focused and transpersonal therapeutic approaches.

 Finally, while I bring my expertise, training and education into my work as a psychologist, I also bring my humanity.
 I bring my experience as another human being who knows what it is like to navigate the challenges that life inevitably offers up.
 I have discovered over the many years of self reflection and personal growth, that there is always a way.
 I have discovered that while pain is an inevitable part of being human, suffering does not have to be.

 I believe in change, and that no one is beyond help.
 I believe that we all have an innate capacity to heal, and that sometimes all it takes is a skilled and present guide to make all the difference in a persons life.